oslabs-beta/deprecatedplsdelete/GitInstructions.md

 COMMITMENT CAN BE CRUCIAL (it really is so please do it)

   Please commit early and OFTEN.
-Basically, twice an hour or whenever anything framework is set into the file or completed.
+Basically, AT LEAST every hour or whenever anything framework is set into the file or completed.
   Run the following:

     git status